SergeiSah/Product_classification/README.md

 trainer.train_heads_only()
 ```
+By default, `ruclip-vit-base-patch16-384` model is used.
+To change the model specify `ruclip_model` in `Trainer`
+constructor.

 `Trainer` configured to mainly work with WB dataset, but by modifying methods `_preprocessing_texts`,
 `_loading_texts` one can train classificators on other datasets.